liudesheng9/md_tool/README.md

         pipeline        Execute several commands in sequence without temporary files.

 COMMANDS
-    split <input> <parts>
+    split <input> <parts> -o BASE
         Requires a file path outside pipeline mode.
-        Accepts -o/--output inside pipeline mode to also write part files.
+        Standalone runs must include -o/--output BASE to name the emitted part files.
+        In pipelines, -o is optional unless this is the final stage (enforced before execution).

     combine [inputs...] [-l FILELIST] [-o OUTPUT]
         Merge explicit inputs or paths listed in FILELIST.

-    format-newlines <input> [-o OUTPUT]
+    format-newlines <input> -o OUTPUT
-        Normalise spacing in-place or write to OUTPUT.
+        Normalise spacing and write to OUTPUT (use the input path here for in-place updates).
+        In pipelines, omit -o for intermediate stages; it’s required when the stage is last.

     translate-md <input> --target LANG [options]
         Translate Markdown paragraphs concurrently.
 Respects all delay options.

     pipeline STAGE[=STAGE...]
         Chain commands.
-Stage-level -o writes that stage’s result; pipeline-level -o/--output writes the final artifact.
+Stage-level -o/--output BASE writes that stage’s result;
+        pipeline-level -o/--output writes the final artifact.
+Pipelines with a final split or format-newlines stage must include -o/--output on that stage before execution begins.
 Use --no-output to suppress rendering.

 OPTIONS
-    -o, --output
+    -o, --output BASE
-        Stage-level: write the stage result to the specified file.
+        For split and format-newlines, required in standalone mode (or when the stage is final in a pipeline) to name their outputs.
+Stage-level: write the stage result using BASE as the output file base name.
 Pipeline-level: write the final pipeline artifact to the specified file.

     --no-output (pipeline)
         Suppress final rendering when no pipeline-level output file is requested.